The Wife Takes a Flyer: Plot

 When a group of stormtroopers arrives, Mrs. Woverman learns of Reynolds' presence, but claims he is her son Hendrik.
 She runs a home for spinsters in the area while her husband is institutionalized as mad.
 Reynolds decides to protect Anita from Zellfritz's amorous advances.

 An arrangement to meet a contact at the Savoy Café requires Reynolds to ask Anita to cover for him.
-At the café, Reynolds contacts Gustav (William Edmunds), a waiter, who delivers a message in a sandwich.
+At the café, Reynolds contacts Gustav, a waiter, who delivers a message in a sandwich.
 A suspicious Nazi officer details several soldiers to follow him.
 Reynolds slips the document to Anita.
 Zellfritz, still trying to romance Anita, brags about his relative who is "high up" in the U-boat fleet.

 Still being carefully watched, Reynolds meets another stranger on the street.
-Keith (Roger Clark), the new contact, provides him with the identity papers of a beer truck driver.
+Keith, the new contact, provides him with the identity papers of a beer truck driver.
 An Allied agent with a shortwave radio is operating in the area, and Reynolds arranges to meet him later that night.

 At home, Anita is still dealing with Zellfritz, but finds Reynolds waiting for her.
 She tells him that the major's relative will complete his mission in Eselmunder at a submarine fleet there.
 At the agent's house several Gestapo officers have been arrested the agent, Reynolds escapes and goes back to Anita's house.

 Anita says the major drops propaganda leaflets nightly over England.
 The spinsters offer their help in transcribing the location of the submarine site onto the pamphlets.
-That night, as Anita entertains Zellfritz in her room, the spinsters alter the pamphlets, but are interrupted by Hendrik (Hans Conried), Anita's real husband, at the door.
+That night, as Anita entertains Zellfritz in her room, the spinsters alter the pamphlets, but are interrupted by Hendrik, Anita's real husband, at the door.
 Hendrik is on the run and asks Reynolds for help in evading the Nazis.
 Reynolds gives Hendrik his forged identification card.

 After the pamphlets are safely stuffed back into the major's bag, Reynolds bursts into Anita's room, claiming that the Gestapo are after him.
 Zellfritz thinking he is helping Anita's son, agrees to help him escape, but first he has a mission at the airport.

 Reynolds is arrested for desecrating a poster of Hitler.
 At the court, the spinsters set off an air raid alarm and, in the chaos, Reynolds spies the major's car.
 After knocking Zellfritz unconscious, Reynolds puts on the major's uniform and speeds away to a waiting aircraft with the pamphlets in hand.

 Then Anita, Reynolds and her friend, the Countess Oldenburg, fly away to freedom, leaving the major behind, dressed only in his underwear.